-It is listed Grade 1, as a building of outstanding architectural and historic interest.
-Between 2009 and 2011 a huge £4 million HLF funded repair, conservation and renovation project has restored the building to its current grandeur.
+St James is Grade 1 listed, as a building of outstanding architectural and historic interest.
+Between 2009 and 2011 a huge £3 million HLF grant, and matched funding of £1 million by our Charity, financed a repair, conservation and renovation project that has restored the building to its current grandeur.

 St James Priory was founded between 1124 and 1137 by Robert, first Earl of Gloucester, who owned the castle at Bristol.
 To start with, there were 11 or 12 monks and a Prior, who lived under the rule of the Benedictine Abbey of Tewkesbury.
 Robert died of fever in 1147 in Bristol and was initially buried in St James Priory.